 Industry Challenges

-Feb 29: That’s the deadline for Manitoba employers to file their actual 2023 and estimated 2024 workers comp payroll figures to the WCB.
-Filing after the deadline may result in interest and penalties.
+Feb 28: February 28th is the last day for Manitoba employers to submit their actual 2025 and estimated 2026 workers’ compensation payroll figures to the WCB.
+Missing the deadline may result in interest, late fees and penalties.

 CASES